capitalone/DataProfiler/README.md

 # Data Profiler | What's in your data?

 The Data Profiler provides insights on the schema and statistics of any file or dataset it profiles.

-Further, the Data Profiler has pre-built deep learning models to identify **sensitive data** and other entities in datasets.
+Further, the Data Profiler has pre-built deep learning models to identify **sensitive data** and other entities.

 The best part?
 It only takes a few lines of code: